 - Taking Echinacea can cut the duration of a cold by nearly a day and a half.

 “The take home message from our study is that echinacea does indeed have powerful cold prevention and cold treatment benefits,” said Craig Coleman, Assistant Professor of Pharmacy Practice and lead author of the study.
-“The significance of that finding becomes clear when you consider Americans suffer from one billion colds annually and spend about $1.5 billion annually for doctor’s visits and another $2 billion annually on non-prescription cough and cold treatments.”
-(7)
+“The significance of that finding becomes clear when you consider Americans suffer from one billion colds annually and spend about $1.5 billion annually for doctor visits and another $2 billion annually on non-prescription cough and cold treatments.”
+(5)

-In fact, the immune system is strongly influenced by dosage size of Echinacea, according to the United States Department of Agriculture Natural Resources Conservation Service.
+In fact, the immune system is strongly influenced by dosage of Echinacea, according to the United States Department of Agriculture Natural Resources Conservation Service.
 Research shows that 10 mg of echinacea for every kilogram of body weight is effective at stimulating the immune system when taken daily over a 10-day period.
-(8)
+(6)

-2. Fights Infection
+2. Echinacea Benefits: Fights Infection

-Echinacea is similarly a perfect cure for a slew of infections.
-(16) According to the National Institutes of Health (NIH), taking echinacea and rubbing a medicinal cream on the skin can reduce the rate of reoccurring vaginal infections by 16 percent, as opposed to taking the medicine by itself.
+Echinacea is also a perfect cure for a slew of infections.
+According to the National Institutes of Health (NIH), taking echinacea and rubbing a medicinal cream on the skin can reduce the rate of reoccurring vaginal infections by 16 percent, as opposed to taking the medicine by itself.
 It is also known to help with:

 - Vaginal yeast infections